harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 D-Ala-D-2 Nal-Ala-Trp-D-Phe-Lys-NH2

 In 1982, after a long search the natural hormone "Growth Hormone Releasing Hormone" (GHRH) was finally isolated and identified.
 As a result the interest in Growth Hormone Secretagogues (at that point limited to the three peptides) faded.
-Eventually researchers discovered that those GH-Releasing Peptides (specifically GHRP-6 &amp;amp; GHRP-2) followed a mode of action which bound them to and was mediated through receptors different from those for GHRH.
-In addition researches discovered that these GH-Releasing Peptides acted synergistically with the natural hormone Growth Hormone Releasing Hormone (GHRH) in vivo (in both laboratory animals &amp;amp; humans) to produce large releases of Growth Hormone.
+Eventually researchers discovered that those GH-Releasing Peptides (specifically GHRP-6 & GHRP-2) followed a mode of action which bound them to and was mediated through receptors different from those for GHRH.
+In addition researches discovered that these GH-Releasing Peptides acted synergistically with the natural hormone Growth Hormone Releasing Hormone (GHRH) in vivo (in both laboratory animals & humans) to produce large releases of Growth Hormone.

 Taken together these two discoveries made it clear that GHRPs were not simply surrogates of GHRH.
 GHRP-6 and its analogues were artificial activators of a separate newly discovered receptor termed the "Growth Hormone Secretagogue Receptor" (GHS-R).
-Eventually the natural hormone Ghrelin was discovered as the endogenous ligand that binds to the GHS-R. Together the natural hormone Ghrelin, and all the synthetic compounds (both peptides &amp;amp; smaller molecules) such as GHRP-6 were termed "Growth Hormone Secretagogues" (GHSs).
+Eventually the natural hormone Ghrelin was discovered as the endogenous ligand that binds to the GHS-R. Together the natural hormone Ghrelin, and all the synthetic compounds (both peptides & smaller molecules) such as GHRP-6 were termed "Growth Hormone Secretagogues" (GHSs).

 This nomenclature continues in the literature to this day however increasingly new terminology is used.
 For instance the "Ghrelin Receptor" is synonymous with "GHS-R" and "Ghrelin mimetics" are synonymous with all the synthetic compounds that are capable of binding to the GHS-R. This paper uses the more established nomenclature throughout.